Bold Hearts. Brilliant Minds.

 3. Apply for Financial Aid — No Matter What

-In 2022-23, 85% of UCR undergraduate students who applied for aid were awarded aid, and 97% of undergraduate students who were awarded aid received need-based scholarships and/or grants.
+Learn more about the value and affordability of a UCR degree for first-yeartransferout-of-state, and international students.
+We always recommend that families apply for financial aid.
+In 2023-24, 85% of UCR undergrads who applied for aid were awarded aid, and 97% of undergrads who were awarded aid received need-based scholarships and/or grants.

 4. Attend Events and Open Houses